 - User Authentication through token-based options such as the Ooyala Player Token.
-For information about setting up and using this feature, see Ooyala Player Token.
+For information about setting up and using this feature, see Ooyala Player Token for Player V3 (Deprecated).

 - Content Authorization through mechanisms such as Widevine.
 Information about Widevine is provided in this document.

 - Authorization API which is a mechanism that handles all authorization requests.
 For more information about the Authorization API, see Player Authorization API for Player V4.